CLICK the image below for a virtual tour of TAKEOVER! 2020 on our YouTube Channel…

 TAKEOVER 2020! artists include Jodi Bentivegna, Michael Butler, Isadora Capraro, Franco Cuttica, Esly Escobar, Melinda Hackett, Erica-Lynn Huberty, Dinah Maxwell Smith, Miles Partington, and Kerry Sharkey-Miller

 Southampton Arts Center is thrilled to once again hand over the galleries to ten talented East End artists working in a variety of mediums.
 Each artist has been assigned their own space for a “pop-up” studio containing personal items that both comfort and inspire them to create.
 In addition to exhibiting completed pieces, the artists will be in residence in the galleries and their works-in-progress will be on view at all times.
-Completed works will be installed and the artists will have scheduled weekly studio time in the galleries from Thursday to Sunday, 12-6 PM to create new works in a wide variety of mediums.
-A schedule will be posted online each week so the public can plan visits accordingly.
-This gives guests the opportunity to visit repeatedly to view the progress of new works.
+Completed works will be installed and the artists will have weekly studio time in the galleries from Thursday to Sunday, 12-6 PM to create new works in a wide variety of mediums.
+Call 631.283.0967 x11 to check on the artists in-studio schedules.

 This artists playground offers the public a rarely seen peek into the creative process and offers visitors a sense of what it’s like to be invited into these sacred private spaces.
 It is both encouraged and anticipated that the TAKEOVER 2020! artists will collaborate organically during the course of their residencies.